Skip to Main Content

 A New Orleans Sandwich Takes Root on Haight Street

 That specificity matters.
-In a city with this many serious dining options, the restaurants that earn editorial notice without Michelin stars or James Beard nominations tend to do so by being genuinely irreplaceable within a narrow category.
+In a city with this many serious dining options, the restaurants that earn editorial notice tend to do so by being genuinely distinctive within a narrow category.
 Sandy's occupies that position through the muffuletta, a sandwich form that originated in New Orleans and has rarely translated well outside Louisiana.
-The fact that it works here, well enough to anchor a celebration for a guest who doesn't eat dessert, tells you something about the seriousness of the sourcing and assembly behind it.
+The result is a sandwich that has earned a loyal following.

 The Muffuletta and Where It Comes From